matheusrosendo/flashloanExecutor/README.md

 * Check out your owner account balances: `node .\Flashloaner.js 4 ExamplePolygonBlock`
 * Exchange MATIC by WMATIC, them WMATIC by WBTC: `node .\Flashloaner.js 6 ExamplePolygonBlock`
 * Check again owner balances, you should have some WBTC now: `node .\Flashloaner.js 4 ExamplePolygonBlock`
-* Execute again Flashloaner: `node .\Flashloaner.js 5 ExamplePolygonBlock ExamplePolygonBlock\FlashloanInput`
+* Execute again Flashloaner: `node .\Flashloaner.js 5 ExamplePolygonBlock Networks\ExamplePolygonBlock\FlashloanInput`
-> if everything worked fine the expected result will be a flashloan execute with profit and a log file created on FlashloanOutput with the result
+> if everything worked fine the expected result will be a flashloan execution with profit and a log file created on FlashloanOutput with the result
-* Check owner balances one more time, now you should have the profit of the execution in USDC: `node .\Flashloaner.js 4 ExamplePolygonBlock`
+* Check owner balances one more time, now you should have the profit of this execution in USDC: `node .\Flashloaner.js 4 ExamplePolygonBlock`

 ## How to deploy the Flashloaner smart contract on Polygon Mainnet